jsj2008/JXobjC/README.md

 JXobjC is founded upon a humanist, modernist, and universalist philosophy, and is unapologetically Object-Oriented in the Kayian sense, with a capital **O**.
-Read about the philosophy of JXobjC [here](doc/Philsphy.md).
+Read about the philosophy of JXobjC [here][philosophy].

 The language provides a variety of features.
 You can read about these in the eBook,
-["The Programming Language Objective-C *(JX)* and Its Implementation `jxobjc`"] (doc/Book.md) which is linked.
+["The Programming Language Objective-C *(JX)* and Its Implementation `jxobjc`"] [book] which is linked.
 Some features of JXobjC include the following:
 - C basis, allowing inlining of C code as desired.
 - Blocks, similar to the lambda expressions of the functional languages: